In the order in which I read them…

 Arabella – Quite similar to Frederica in terms of its hero.
 The depiction of Ulysses is too sweet to forgo!

-The Grand Sophie – Sophie is a bit like a regency Mary Poppins.
+The Grand Sophy – Sophie is a bit like a regency Mary Poppins.
 It isn’t at all clear who the hero is at the beginning – Heyer’s character arcs are really something to behold!

 The Corinthian – Utterly charming.
 As deserving of being called a historical adventure novel as a romance.
 Heyer’s characterisation of minor characters is as excellent as her major ones – especially the ones you want to throttle!